-Boyce Hydro and the state government were both involved in creating or allowing the conditions that led to the failure of the Edenville Dam on May 19, 2020.
+In the months after the Mackinac Center report released its report, additional work completed by the ASDSO and Dam Safety Task Force have reinforced those findings.
+For a variety of reasons, including lack of funding or budget cuts and lack of staffing, Boyce Hydro and the state government were both involved in creating or allowing the conditions that led to the failure of the Edenville Dam on May 19, 2020.
 With Boyce Hydro now incapable of compensating the people or the state for its actions, it is, unfortunately and inevitably, now up to the taxpayers to cover the cost of restoration and revitalization.

 This brief recounting of the work done to restore and repair the damage caused by the May 19, 2020, flood only touches on the ongoing efforts.
 There is a great deal of additional information available, including the following:

 Permission to reprint this blog post in whole or in part is hereby granted, provided that the author (or authors) and the Mackinac Center for Public Policy are properly cited.

 Get insightful commentary and the most reliable research on Michigan issues sent straight to your inbox.